ishan007/LedgerApp/README.md

 App is built using clean architecture and mvvm design pattern.

 Modules used are as described below
-* **Presentation:** This module includes the UI, ViewModels and DI classes.
+* **View:** This module includes the UI like activities, fragments and adapters.
+* **ViewModel:** This module includes viewmodels which interacts with domain layer and provides data to view.
 * **Domain:** This module contains all business models and use cases.
     * Entities will be used by presentation layer to render data and perform actions according to business rules.
     * Use cases are interactors and stand for application-specific business rules of the software.
 This layer is isolated from changes to the database, common frameworks, and the UI.
-* **Data:** This module provides data from web/local to domain layer.
+* **Repository:** This module provides data from web/local to domain layer.
 It contains an abstract definition of the different data sources, and how they should be used.
 It is independent of database and http client implementations.
-* **Local:** This module contains implementation for providing data from local.
+* **Storage:** This module contains implementation for providing data from local.
 It uses room for getting data from local db.
-* **Remote:** This module contains implementation for providing data from http client.
+* **Network:** This module contains implementation for providing data from http client.
 It uses retrofit as a source to fetch data from the web.

 Along with the Clean Architecture approach, the following Android architecture components are also used:
 * **Room:** Provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.